 Assessment will be based on an individual student-negotiated weighting across the following:

 - Course reflection journal and participation, requiring critical evaluation of and engagement with course content and practical participatory exercises.
 This will include short reflections on a number of pre-set analytical questions.
 (15-30%; LO1-5)

 - Practical facilitation, requiring design and facilitation of one workshop component or sub-group (15-25%; LO3a, 3b, 5)

 - Group work and presentation designing a PRM process for a given situation (10-20%; LO1-3)

 - Research essay on a given topic or self-selected topic, drawing on PRM theory from both lectures and readings (20-40%; LO1-4)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Intensive course run 4-14 July 2017.
+Intensive course run 3-13 July 2018.
 Typical contact hours are from 9am-5pm (weekend and lunch-breaks excluded).
+Moderate levels of out of class time during and after the two weeks will be required for practical pre-reading, preparing written assessment pieces and group work.
 Attendance at practical sessions is compulsory.

 Requisite and Incompatibility